Music of Wales: Early song

 Wales has a history of folk music related to the Celtic music of countries such as Ireland and Scotland.
 It has distinctive instrumentation and song types, and is often heard at a twmpath (folk dance session), gŵyl werin (folk festival) or noson lawen (a traditional party similar to the Gaelic "Céilidh").
 Modern Welsh folk musicians have sometimes reconstructed traditions which had been suppressed or forgotten, and have competed with imported and indigenous rock and pop trends.

 Wales has a history of using music as a primary form of communication.
 Harmony and part singing is synonymous with Welsh music.
 Examples of well-developed, vertical harmony can be found in the Robert ap Huw Manuscript dating back to the 1600s.
 This text contains pieces of Welsh music from the fourteenth and fifteenth centuries that show amazing harmonic development.

 The oldest known traditional songs from Wales are those connected to seasonal customs such as the Mari Lwyd or Hunting the Wren, in which both ceremonies contain processional songs where repetition is a musical feature.
 Other such ceremonial or feasting traditions connected with song are the New Year's Day Calennig and the welcoming of Spring Candlemas in which the traditional wassail was followed by dancing and feast songs.
 Children would sing 'pancake songs' on Shrove Tuesday and summer carols were connected to the festival of Calan Mai.

 For many years, Welsh folk music had been suppressed, due to the effects of the Act of Union, which promoted the English language, and the rise of the Methodist church in the 18th and 19th century.
 The church frowned on traditional music and dance, though folk tunes were sometimes used in hymns.
-Since at least the 12th century, Welsh bards and musicians have participated in musical and poetic contests called eisteddfodau; this is the equivalent of the Scottish Mod and the Irish Fleadh Cheoil.
+Since at least the 12th century, Welsh bards and musicians have participated in musical and poetic contests called eisteddfodau.